Simsaladoo/Arma3-BlueSpearOps/README.md

 031 War of the Guerillas (UNPUBLISHED)
 032 Hawkeye - [SP/CoOp] Blue Spear Operatives infiltrate a secret Opfor compound deep in the ruins of Tanoa to rescue a scientist.
 033 Blind Justice (UNPUBLISHED)

+## General Notes
+A common gripe seen amongst users so far has been the saving ability.
+For some missions it appears disabled and only ABORT is available, so this needs to be investigated and fixed.
+Another complaint is the lack of clarity on whether these missions are for SP or CoOp.
+After so long, we have no idea as to what/where/how any of these features are setup so they also need investigation.
+Beyond that, the base game has had numerous changes and ALL missions will need to be revisited and retested.
+We will simply start at the top and correct them as we go.